topaklihuseyin/CMSSW/README.md

  - reconstructing Z candidates starting from muon candidates;
  - reconstructing Higgs candidates starting from Z candidates.

 This process clearly identifies three products: muon candidates, Z candidates, and a Higgs candidate, as well as three processes to reconstruct them.
 These are well mapped into three Framework modules (EDProducers) that add into the Event three different products (the candidates collections).
+For more information click [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookWriteFrameworkModule).

 ## Configure